Amphetamine Screen (Urine)

 if you have taken certain antihistamines, nasal inhalers, or cold medicines.
 You may

 also get a false positive if you take certain medicines for depression.
 These include

 tricyclic medicines, quetiapine, and bupropion.
 Talk with your healthcare provider

-about whether the prescription and over-the-counter drugs you take could cause a false
+about whether the prescription and over-the-counter medicines you take could cause

 How do I get ready for this test?